 Applying a cold facial mist or spray is a win-win for your skin.
 Refrigeration can make the products last longer, and putting a cold spray on your skin feels more refreshing than when it’s room temperature.
 A cold mist or spray can also help soothe dry or inflamed skin more effectively than a warm product.
-Try these dry skin remedies made from ingredients you probably already own.

 As you move through the fall and winter months, make sure to stash any leftover sunscreen you have from the summer in your fridge, as leaving them out can lessen the effects of SPF over time.
 If you have extra lotions or cans lying around, pop them in the fridge now for next summer.
-Check out these sunscreen mistakes you may be making.

 Liquid makeup has a short shelf life, and mascara is no exception.
 If mascara is kept in warm temperatures for too long, bacteria can start to reproduce and it can develop a bad odor.
 Experts recommending tossing your mascara every three months anyway, whether you’ve kept it cool or not.
 (Related: See how the right eye makeup can make your eyes really pop!)